Key Takeaways

 Multiple agents coordinate on complex tasks.
 Self-organizing teams of specialized agents.
 Human oversight at the strategic level.

-The governance implications of agentic AI are profound.
-When an agent makes an autonomous decision that goes wrong, the accountability question becomes genuinely complex.
-Organizations deploying agentic systems need a delegation clarity framework — see my article on AI agent accountability.
+The governance implications of agentic AI are significant.
+When an agent makes an autonomous decision that goes wrong, the accountability question gets complicated fast.
+Organizations deploying agentic systems need to close what I call, in a companion piece, the Delegation Deficit: the gap between how much decision-making authority an agent has and how much accountability infrastructure actually governs it.
+See my article on AI agent accountability.

 Trend 3: Responsible AI Becomes Regulatory Requirement